tlack/xxl/README.md

 ### Other

-- Variable names can't contain numbers, so you can build up some pretty clean and short expressions that mirror mathematics. `3u b5` means `3 * u b 5`, assuming u is a single argument (unary) function and b is a two argument (binary) function.
+- Variable names can't contain numbers, so you can build up some pretty clean and short expressions that mirror mathematics. `3u b5` means `3 u b 5`, or `b(u(3),5)`, assuming u is a single argument (unary) function and b is a two argument (binary) function.
 	If you're recoiling in horror right now at losing your precious numerals in variable names, consider how often you're just poorly naming a temp variable.
 - Variable names can contain `?`, so you can name your predicate functions in a pleasant manner.
 - Values can have "tags" associated with them, allowing you to create an